 \subsection{Performance on Domain-specific Tasks}

-We further evaluate \name on domain-specific mathematical reasoning tasks to assess its ability to preserve reasoning performance under sparsity, as shown in Table~\ref{tab:gsm8k}. \name consistently achieves the best results among all methods, with accuracies of 55.4\% and 51.7\% at 25\% and 50\% sparsity, respectively.
+\textbf{Math Reasoning Tasks.} We evaluate \name on domain-specific mathematical reasoning tasks to assess its ability to preserve reasoning performance, as shown in Table~\ref{tab:gsm8k}. \name consistently achieves the best results among all methods, with accuracies of 55.4\% and 51.7\% at 25\% and 50\% sparsity, respectively.
 Moreover, the effectiveness of NAEE is strongly influenced by the choice of calibration data, performing better with the Math dataset than with C4.
-In contrast, \name remains robust regardless of calibration as shown in Section \ref{ablation_study}.
+In contrast, \name remains robust regardless of calibration datasets as shown in Section \ref{ablation_study}.

-We also evaluate the Qwen3-MoE-30B-A3B model, which demonstrates strong reasoning ability~\citep{yang2025qwen3technicalreport}, on the more challenging reasoning benchmarks with results reported in Table~\ref{tab:reasoning}.
-Notably, under 25\% sparsity, PuzzleMoE effectively reserves the model's reasoning ability after compression, retaining 99\%, 92\%, and 84\% of accuracy for the three benchamrks, respectively.
+We also evaluate Qwen3-MoE-30B-A3B model~\citep{yang2025qwen3technicalreport} in reasoning mode on the more challenging reasoning benchmarks (generation-intensive) with results reported in Table~\ref{tab:reasoning}.
+Notably, under 25\% sparsity, PuzzleMoE effectively preserves the model's reasoning ability after compression, retaining 99\%, 92\%, and 84\% of accuracy for the three benchmarks, respectively.
 In sharp contrast, HC-SMoE collapses to 24.6, 0.0, and 0.0 under the same sparsity.
-This highlights the effectiveness of PuzzleMoE in preserving the reasoning capability of MoE model compared to the previous method.
+This highlights the effectiveness of PuzzleMoE in preserving the reasoning capability of MoE models.